Generate a project-specific RDF Schema

 The ‘versioned iri’ follows the way ORDO is versioned; here it corresponds to version 4.2 of the ORDO ontology.

-Again, lets assume that the Genotech project wants to use Oncotree and decides to provide it in RDF.
+Again, lets assume that the Genotech project wants to use NANDA and decides to provide it in RDF.

 The following metadata is encoded in the Coding System and Version sheet: